 At the Wake Forest Baptist Comprehensive Cancer Center, management of gastrointestinal cancers focuses on preventive measures, early detection and the most advanced forms of treatment.

 Some of these cancers are among the most complex and difficult to treat, and patients can take comfort in knowing they are being treated by a team of specialists that is among the most experienced in the country.

 It is because of our multidisciplinary approach to pancreatic cancer treatment, that we have been designated by the National Pancreas Foundation as a Pancreatic Cancer Center.
-Wake Forest Baptist is the only institution in North Carolina and one of just 28 in the country to hold this designation.
+Wake Forest Baptist is one of only 2 institutions in North Carolina to hold this designation.

 Learn more about the Pancreatic Cancer Center designation.